Bonds and Gilts

 we offer bonds when new ones are issued.
 Visit our New Issues and IPOs hub to see what is currently available.

 All gilts and some corporate bonds are exempt from capital gains tax (CGT).
-However, unless your bonds are held in an ISA or other tax-free wrapper products, you will still be liable to pay income tax on any interest you earn.
+However, unless your bonds are held in an investment ISA or other tax-free wrapper products, you will still be liable to pay income tax on any interest you earn.

 When buying bonds, you should consider the issuer’s credit rating and their ability to repay their debt.
 This will have a direct bearing on the value of the investment.
 Should the issuer default, they may not make interest payments or be able to repay your money and your initial investment is at risk.